kunjing96/NAS-Bench-Compre/README.md

-# NAS-Bench-COMPRE: A Comprehensive Neural Architecture Search Benchmark with Decoupled Components
+# NAS-Bench-Compre: A Comprehensive Neural Architecture Search Benchmark with Decoupled Components

 ## Introduction

-NAS-Bench-COMPRE is a benchmark for neural architecture search (NAS), which aims to provide a fair and comprehensive evaluation of **search spaces**, **search strategies**, **estimation strategies**.
+NAS-Bench-Compre is a benchmark for neural architecture search (NAS), which aims to provide a fair and comprehensive evaluation of **search spaces**, **search strategies**, **estimation strategies**.
 The NAS algorithms he currently supports include: DARTS, GMAENAS, NAG, OFA, AutoFormer, ViTSoup, TrainingFreeNAS.

 This repostory contains six main files and directories: